The Floor (American game show): Results by contestant

 Original categories are listed first & shown in boldface.
 Inherited categories are listed after the original category without boldface.
 A hyphen indicates a more specific topic in the associated category.
 The specific topic is italicized.
-A hyphen indicates a more specific topic in the associated category.
-The specific topic is italicized.
 Parentheses indicate what a category refers to if a colloquial phrase; it also specifies the category's style of play if specified to be non-visual or text-based (audio, association, video, etc.).
-A strikethrough indicates a category was stolen from its owner by another player (The player who stole or took the category will be listed).
-A golden square has the square number indicated as golden.
+A strikethrough indicates a stolen category from its owner by another contestant (The contestant who stole or took the category is listed).
+A golden square has the square number colored golden. [] Brackets indicate the remaining words of a topic that have had their title shortened.
+A cyan square indicates that the contestant has earned the Territory Freeze.